Brian Wibberley: Victoria

 His next charge was Maryborough, Victoria in 1895, followed by Melbourne, where he conducted a mission on Lygon Street, Carlton.

 South Australia

-In 1898 he succeeded the highly respected Revs.
+In 1898 he succeeded the Revs.
 Hugh Gilmore and J. Day Thompson at the church on Wellington Square, North Adelaide.

 In 1902 he took over the Moonta church, and in 1906 Kent Town Methodist Church.
 During this time he mentored J. Leslie Glasson (1889–1923), an outstanding student from Kadina who did original work in Cambridge and Launceston, then died in a boating accident.

 Western Australia

 In 1910 he was transferred to the Wesley Church, Perth.

 In 1913 he was appointed first Principal of the Theological College, Perth, coinciding with the union of Methodist churches in that State.

 Back to Victoria

 After nine years in Perth, Wibberley was assigned to Malvern, Victoria, where he was appointed superintendent of the Malvern Methodist Circuit.

 In May 1922, while still stationed in Malvern, he visited his son, a medical doctor in Tumby Bay, South Australia and while passing through Adelaide took the opportunity to revisit his old parishioners in Kent Town.